Literature: Clockwork Century

 was released from underground by Dr. Leviticus Blue, inventor of the eponymous Drill Tank

 , who then vanished under highly-suspicious circumstances.
-His son Ezekiel Wilkes enters the poisoned city in search of evidence that will clear the family name, and his mother Briar pursues to get him back — both find themselves in peril from Seattle's undead inhabitants, and a sinister figure calling himself Dr. Minnericht who may well be Zeke's Disappeared Dad
+His son Ezekiel Wilkes enters the poisoned city in search of evidence that will clear the family name, and his mother Briar pursues to get him back — both find themselves in peril from Seattle's undead inhabitants, and a sinister figure calling himself Dr. Minnerich.
+Who may well be Zeke's Disappeared Dad.

 'Mercy' Lynch is a nurse in a war hospital in Richmond.
 After receiving a telegram that her own Disappeared Dad